APCS-Final-Project/src/README.md

 wish to further develop this project by creating a system of augmented reality using QR codes as markers themselves.

+The project has two main parts, the scanner/render of QR codes (developped mostly by Yicheng and Jake) and the generator of QR codes (developped mostly by Ari and Joseph).

+# Instruction to Run

+This project comes with all the libraries that it needs in the lib folder.
+To compile the codes, one simply run "compile.sh."

+Afterwards, to launch the GUI that creates QR codes, one run "createQR.sh" and to use the scanner to scan QR codes one use "runScanner.sh".
+Have fun :D

 # Change Log
 Change Date    |Commiter   |Description
 --------|-----------|------------